 Individuals Charged with DWI Are Worried about Losing Their Driver’s License

-Eric: It depends on the charge.
+Attorney: It depends on the charge.
 With a driving under the influence charge, everybody wants to know about the driver’s license.
 When you’re charged in New York State with driving under the influence, whether it’s a DWI, driving while intoxicated, a DWAI, a driving while ability impaired, there are license issues that may arise.
 That’s why I specialize or focus in certain areas of the law to make sure that I know all the potential ramifications and I can help the client.

 If the Breath Test Result was over the Legal Limit and You Enter a Not Guilty Plea at Arraignment, Your Driver’s License Is Automatically Suspended